|

 carve solve prove leave

-A Matter or Singular and Plural
+4. A Matter of Singular and Plural

-1. In a word that ends with s, but is not plural and is not a floss word, silent e comes at the end.
-This help you distinguish between words with the suffix s and basewords that end in s.
+In a word that ends with s, but is not plural and is not a floss word, silent e comes at the end.
+This helps you distinguish between words with the suffix s and basewords that end in s.
 For example, in the sentence, The cow moos.; moos is comprised of the baseword moo with the suffix -s.
 This tells you that it is the third person singular.
 However, in the word moose, the e tells you that there is no suffix but rather the base word in moose and the s sound is part of the base word.

 Some examples of words that end in silent e to avoid confusion with final s are: